erithmetic/tracks/README.md

 1. ruby 3.x
 1. ffmpeg
 1. Set up "DESCRIPTION" as a displayed field in MP3Tag

 - This is due to ffmpeg not correctly writing comment tags

 # Usage

 ruby main.rb [CMD]

+to debug, set GLI_DEBUG=true

 # Workflow (human script)

 1. download beats (Google Sheets) => beats.csv
-1. record vinyl to `~/Music/Track Originals`
+1. record vinyl to `~/Music/Vinyl`
 1. de-noise vinyl with AudioLava / RX10 Repair Assistant to `~/Music/Track Originals/<serial>/cleaned`
 1. have a cup of tea
-1. download tracks + albums (flac, aiff, mp3) into `~/Music/Albums`
+1. download tracks + albums (flac, aiff, mp3) into `~/Music/Digital`
 1. run `ruby main.rb reset`
 1. have a cup of tea
 1. edit tags in MP3Tag